 Restarting NTP Services is the only possibility of making NTP changes effective without having to restart the entire Module 8029NTC.
-As can be seen from the warning message, the currently reachable stability and accuracy are lost due to this restart.
+As you can see at the warning message, the currently reachable stability and accuracy are lost due to this restart.